CALL US: (845) 694-4138

 - Tooth becomes discolored

-These symptoms don’t always indicate an infected tooth, but they do indicate you might have an infected tooth, and once the symptoms show up, you want to eliminate the possibility of an infected tooth, which can have serious consequences.
+These symptoms don’t always indicate an infected tooth, but they do indicate you might have an infected tooth.
+Once the symptoms show up, you want to eliminate the possibility of an infected tooth.
+Infected teeth can have serious consequences.

 People often focus on the pain associated with an infected tooth.
 Often, they are quite painful, but it’s also possible to have an infected tooth that doesn’t hurt.